 The family-run Simmons Center Market in Cambridge is one of the oldest, continuously-running grocery stores on the Eastern Shore.
 It is as much a heritage pillar as it is a promoter of Dorchester County’s heritage.
 Click the headline to read more.

 Are you passionate about Dorchester County?
 The Heart of Chesapeake Country Heritage Area is seeking nominations for one at-large seat on the Heritage Area’s Management Board.
 The term is for three years, and will begin in January 2019.
 (Click the headline above to read more.)

-A documentary filmmaking team, national wildlife refuge support organization, historic preservationist and a tourism company will be honored this month for their roles in helping to preserve and promote Dorchester County’s local culture.
+A documentary filmmaking team, national wildlife refuge support organization, historic preservationist and a tourism company have been honored for their roles in helping to preserve and promote Dorchester County’s local culture.
 (Click the headline to read more.)

 Captain Dave Schauber's deep-rooted affinity for the landscape, waterscape and heritage of Dorchester County has driven his business for the past 27 years, and that is why Sawyer Charters is our October Heritage Business Spotlight!
 Click the headline above to read more.

 Governor Larry Hogan, together with state and local officials and community leaders, applauded the decision by World Triathlon Corporation (WTC) to extend Dorchester County’s license to host IRONMAN Maryland an additional five years.
 (Click the headline to read more.)